Prison for Poker Player Who Ran Multimillion-Dollar Movie Piracy Platform

 Millions Seized

-According to court documents, in October 2013, investigators received information about numerous illegal websites linked to White that allowed users to stream or download content, some of which had not yet been released to the public, prosecutors said.
+According to court documents, in October 2013, investigators received information about numerous illegal websites linked to White.
+The sites allowed users to stream or download content, some of which had not yet been released to the public, prosecutors said.

-The tipoffs came from online payment providers, including Paypal and Stripe, as well as the Motion Picture Association of America (MPAA), which fights to protect intellectual property rights for the movie and television industries.
+The tipoffs came from online payment providers, including PayPal and Stripe, as well as the Motion Picture Association of America (MPAA).
+The latter fights to protect intellectual property rights for the movie and television industries.

 In 2014, White received a cease-and-desist order from the MPAA, but he ignored the notice.
 Instead, he opted to engage in a cat-and-mouse game with authorities, migrating his business and subscribers from one website to another to avoid detection.